ToolForge

 Net metering applications take 30โ€“90 days to process depending on DISCO.
 LESCO and IESCO are the most efficient; PESCO and QESCO can take longer due to grid capacity constraints in some areas.

-How to Dispute an Overbilled Electricity Bill in Pakistan
+How to File an Electricity Complaint and Dispute an Overbilled Bill

 If you believe your electricity bill is wrong, follow this step-by-step escalation process: